apache/incubator-pegasus-website/_docs/en/tools/shell.md

 Explanation:

 - This command eradicates the present table's environmental variables.
-Prior to employment, please ensure to employ `use [app_name]` to designate a specific table, as referenced in [clear_app_envs](/administration/table-env#clear_app_envs).
+Prior to employment, please ensure to employ `use [app_name]` to designate a specific table.
 - The `-a` option: When specified, it results in the purging of all environmental variables.
 - The `-p` option: When specified, it allows for the elimination of environmental variables with a specific prefix string.